dcnieho/GlassesViewer/manual.md

 ![](screenshots/002.png)

 A second pop-up asks you to select the recording that you wish to open in GlassesViewer.
-Recordings are organized by study and participant.
+Recordings are organized by study (project) and participant.
 First select the study.

 ![](screenshots/003.png)